Boostry123/Boostry123/README.md

 ### Hi there im Boostry👋
 CS student | developer based in Israel 👨‍💻

-what I know:  🗣 Java, Python, JavaScript , HTML , CSS ,nodejs , NoSql, mongoDB , EJS, Git
+Main languages I focus on:  🗣 Java, Python,
+Also used before: JavaScript , HTML , CSS ,nodejs , NoSql, mongoDB , EJS, Git

 contact me for any collabs here: